How Do Yoga and Internal Family Systems Therapy Relate?

 Centering can be thought of as an ongoing process that allows you to access an inner source of peace, wisdom, and strength.
 Centering allows you to know that traumatic events inevitably will shape you; however, they are not all of who you are.
 Centering doesn’t mean that you ignore your distress.
 Instead, you cultivate this resource so you can turn toward your distress without feeling swallowed by your pain.

-Internal Family Systems and the Self
+Internal Family Systems: Connecting to the Self

 Centering is closely related to what Richard Schwartz, developer of Internal Family Systems (IFS), refers to as connecting to the Self.
 The Self is a state of consciousness that exists within every person and is characterized by qualities represented by the eight Cs: